Pink: the color of hope, love and compassion

 - Reduce intake of processed food, red meat and fat

-- Increase the daily intake of fibre-rich food, whole grains etc
+- Increase the daily intake of fiber-rich food, whole grains etc

 - Reduce alcohol intake